-Squat toilets are still the preferred method of relieving oneself in Thailand, they are used in the majority of Thai households.
-They are set to phased out and replaced by western style toilets at public amenities but are very much still in use, and still scaring the crap out of tourists throughout Thailand.
-But all is not lost, with a little preparation you can embrace this unique Thai cultural experience, you may never speak like a Thai, never eat like Thai, but at least you can crap like a Thai.
+Squat toilets are still the preferred method of relieving oneself in Thailand; they are still used in many Thai households.
+There is a plan for them to be phased out and replaced by Western-style toilets at public amenities.
+However, they are very much still in use and scaring the crap out of tourists throughout Thailand.

 Photo by: Francois Rey